dlab-berkeley/dlab-berkeley.github.io/about.md

 D-Lab](http://dlab.berkeley.edu)'s online projects.
 But it'll only happen with community engagement - please roll up your sleeves and contribute!

-Assuming you have ruby installed (you should already have this on OS X 10.9+ and most recent linux distros). *If you want to push directly to the live site (and have permission)*:
+Assuming you have ruby installed (and are not running on a windows machine) (you should already have this on OS X 10.9+ and most recent linux distros). *If you want to push directly to the live site (and have permission)*: